 However, it’s important to note that you must be at least 18 years old to apply for a credit card, and it might be difficult to get approved if you are under the age of 18 years.

-As you start out with credit, it’s a good idea to focus on building good financial habits.
+As you start with credit, it’s a good idea to focus on building good financial habits.
 Having a reliable income is only one piece of the puzzle.
-Things like good organizational skills and a solid understanding of knowledge of how to manage money and an ability to meet deadlines are crucial.
+Things like good organizational skills a solid understanding of knowledge of how to manage money and an ability to meet deadlines are crucial.

 If you are going to think about applying for a credit card, it’s smart to think about how and where you spend your money.
 Many credit cards offer specialized rewards or other benefits that can be added perks to your regular spending.
 If you like racking up rewards points, you might then want to explore the best credit cards to maximize grocery, travel, or gas spending or ones that offer cash back.